tezov/plugin_projet/README.md

 ## Description

-This project is a gradle plugin to auto setup the **android plugin application and library**
+This project is a gradle plugin to auto setup the **Android plugin application and library**

-- config - config android plugin
+- Config - config android plugin
   - version "major.minor.patch(-alpha.x|RC.x)
   - debug / release tool
-  - auto Jrunner path (must be inside the folder "'configuration.domain'.'module_name'.JUnit" and have JUnitRunner.kt name)
+  - auto Jrunner path (must be inside the folder "'configuration.domain'.'module_name'.JUnit" and have JUnitRunner.kt file name)
   - user friendly setup with build type available
   - auto sourceSet config

-- catalog - shared catalog of version and path between project
+- Catalog - shared catalog between modules
   - auto apply plugin to modules
-  - shared variable
+  - shared custom variables
-  - shared dependency path/version
+  - shared dependencies path/version
+  - remote or local catalog

-** there are 2 plugins** Config Or Catalog, they are not dependant to each other.
+** there are 2 plugins** Config and Catalog, they are not dependant to each other.
 They can be used separately or together.

 ## Next To Come, not working yet
 - proguard path + debug variables working

 ## How to install -Config- plugin
-- add classpath and repositories to **root setting project** settings.gradle.kts
+- add classpath and repositories to settings.gradle.kts

 ```
 buildscript {